-The proposal involves non-compliance with the ground floor rear setback control prescribed by clause D16.7 of P21 DCP and the minimum landscaped area dimension requirements of clause D16.5 of P21 DCP.
-We ask that Council apply flexibility in this regard, consistent with the provisions of 4.15(3A)(b) of the EP&A Act, noting that the outcomes of these controls are nonetheless achieved.
+The proposal involves non-compliance with the front setback prescribed by clause D16.6 of P21 DCP, the ground floor rear setback control prescribed by clause D16.7 of P21 DCP and the minimum landscaped area dimension requirements of clause D16.5 of P21 DCP.
+We ask that Council apply flexibility in this regard, consistent with the provisions of 4.15(3A)(b) of the EP&A Act, noting the irregular shape of the allotment and that the outcomes of these controls are nonetheless achieved.